Shohaibur/Javascript-basics/README.md

 # Javascript-basics
-## All the learnings from Bohubrihi on basic javacript
+## All the learnings from Bohubrihi on basic javascript